What can be done to improve awareness? Motoring journalist Sue Baker finds out what new grandparents need to know.

 'It's advisable to bring your car to the store with you and have the seat demonstrated by an in-store specialist, who can help you make sure that your chosen seat is right for both your child and your car,' says Bengi.
 'You will gain reassurance from a trained expert and leave happy in the knowledge that your little one is safe in the car at all times.'

 Julie, who advises local authorities on all aspects of child car seats, would like Britain to have a scheme similar to one practised in Australia, where parents and grandparents can have their child seats inspected for correct certification.

-‘We would really like to encourage some kind of certification scheme here, that says you should have your car seat properly checked by an advisor, who should be qualified,’ she explains.
+'We would really like to encourage some kind of certification scheme here, that says you should have your car seat properly checked by an advisor, who should be qualified,' she says.

 On the basis of its research, LV= is calling on the government to launch a refreshed awareness campaign aimed at both grandparents and parents to help them better understand the importance of using the appropriate child car seats.

 'When it comes to fitting car seats, leave nothing to chance,' he says.
 'Always buy one using a recommendation from your car's manufacturer.
 Often manufacturers will use one type of car seat and recommend that brand.
 Drive to your local dealership and get some advice if you're not sure.